Coca-Cola Scholars Foundation

-The Coca-Cola Scholars Foundation, or CCSF is a non-profit organization that works on behalf and at the direction of the Coca-Cola system (including The Coca-Cola Company, the world's largest producer of non-alcoholic beverages, and its many subsidiaries) to provide scholarships to some 1,400 students annually in amounts totaling over $3.4 million each year.
+The Coca-Cola Scholars Foundation (CCSF) is a non-profit organization that works on behalf and at the direction of the Coca-Cola system (including The Coca-Cola Company, the world's largest producer of non-alcoholic beverages, and its subsidiaries) to provide scholarships to some 1,400 students annually in amounts totaling over $3.4 million each year.
 The organization is based in Atlanta, Georgia.

 History

 As Coca-Cola was approaching its centennial in 1986, leaders in the bottling industry decided to make a large financial gift that then became the Coca-Cola Scholars Program.
 In its first year, 150 graduating seniors planning on attending college were awarded four-year grants.
 Later, those grants grew into $20,000 scholarships for 50 students annually and $10,000 scholarships for another 200 students annually ($5,000/year for 4 years and $2,500/year for four years respectively).

-Now, the Coca-Cola Scholars Foundation awards $20,000 grants to 150 rising college freshman annually.
+Now, the Coca-Cola Scholars Foundation awards $20,000 grants to 150 rising college first-year students annually.

-The Foundation launched in 2022 a programme to train 7000 african women.
+The Foundation launched in 2022 a program to train 7000 African women.

 Selection

-Typically, the Foundation receives between 85,000 and 110,000 applications, from which around 2,000 are selected as Semifinalists.
+Typically, the foundation receives between 85,000 and 110,000 applications, from which around 1,500 are selected as semifinalists.
 Regional representation across the United States is considered in this step.

-The 2,000 Semifinalists are then asked to complete a written application to select approximately 250 Regional Finalists.
-From this stage, Regional Finalists complete interviews with prior recipients and CCSF staff after which 150 Coca-Cola Scholars are selected.
+The 1,500 semifinalists complete written applications from which approximately 250 regional finalists are selected.
+Regional finalists then complete interviews with prior recipients and CCSF staff, after which 150 Coca-Cola Scholars are selected.

-Coca-Cola Scholars are invited to Atlanta for Coca-Cola Scholars Weekend, where they participate in a Leadership Development Institute to further develop their leadership skills, tour local landmarks, engage with Coca-Cola Scholar alumni, and participate in a group community service project.
-The Scholars are also the guests of honor at the annual Scholars Banquet, where they are celebrated by representatives from the Coca-Cola system, educators, local dignitaries, and sponsors.
+Coca-Cola Scholars are invited to Atlanta for a Coca-Cola Scholars Weekend, where they participate in a leadership development institute, tour local landmarks, engage with Coca-Cola Scholar alumni, and participate in a group community service project.
+The scholars are also the guests of honor at the annual scholars banquet, where they are celebrated by representatives from the Coca-Cola system, educators, local dignitaries, and sponsors.

 Eligibility

-In order to be eligible for a Coca-Cola Scholars Program scholarship, one must be a current high school or home-school senior planning to graduate from a school or program in the United States during the academic year in which application is made.
-Additionally, students must be U.S. Citizens, U.S. Nationals, U.S. Permanent Residents, Temporary Residents (legalization program), Refugees, Asylee, Cuban-Haitian Entrants, or Humanitarian Parolees.
-Furthermore, they must plan to pursue a degree at an accredited U.S. post-secondary institution and carry a minimum 3.00 GPA at the end of their junior year of high school.
-Applicants may not be children or grandchildren of employees, officers, or owners of Coca-Cola bottling companies, The Coca-Cola Company or any other bottler or Company divisions or subsidiaries.
+To be eligible for a Coca-Cola Scholars Program scholarship, one must be a current high school or home-school senior planning to graduate from a school or program in the United States during the academic year in which application is made.
+Additionally, students must be U.S. citizens, U.S. nationals, U.S. permanent residents, temporary residents (legalization program), refugees, asylees, Cuban-Haitian entrants, or humanitarian parolees.
+Further, they must plan to pursue a degree at an accredited U.S. post-secondary institution and carry a minimum 3.00 GPA at the end of their junior year of high school.
+Applicants may not be children or grandchildren of employees, officers, or owners of Coca-Cola bottling companies, the Coca-Cola Company or any other bottler or company divisions or subsidiaries.